gep13-talks/GitHubReleaseDemos/PITCHME.md

 [drag=40 10, drop=60 0, set=text-gray]
 Q. What is Semantic Versioning?

-[drag=70 70, drop=right, fit=1.4]
+[drag=70 70, drop=right, pad=80px, fit=1.45]

-> @fa[quote-left]...simple set of rules and requirements that dictate how version numbers are assigned and incremented.
+@fa[quote-left] ...simple set of rules and requirements that dictate how version numbers are assigned and incremented.
 These rules are based on, but not necessarily limited to, pre-existing widespread common practices in use in both closed and open-source software.

 +++
+[drag=100 15, drop=top]

 ### The rules

+[drag=100 85, drop=0 15]

 Given a version number MAJOR.MINOR.PATCH, increment the: